davejagoda/moave/README.md

 My Virtual Env use case is to easily configure non-core Python libraries without modifying the site packages and without needing to be root.
-I am not trying to solve the 'project X needs this version N of library L' problem (since I haven't faced it yet with Python).
+I am not trying to solve the 'project X needs version N of library L' problem (since I haven't faced it yet with Python).

 ###### Bibliography